Alexander Graham Bell: Death

 Bell died of complications arising from diabetes on August 2, 1922, at his private estate in Cape Breton, Nova Scotia, at age 75.
 Bell had also been affected by pernicious anemia.
 His last view of the land he had inhabited was by moonlight on his mountain estate at 2:00 a.m.
 While tending to him after his long illness, Mabel, his wife, whispered, "Don't leave me."
 By way of reply, Bell signed "no...", lost consciousness, and died shortly after.

 On learning of Bell's death, the Canadian Prime Minister, Mackenzie King, cabled Mrs. Bell, saying:

 Bell's coffin was constructed of Beinn Bhreagh pine by his laboratory staff, lined with the same red silk fabric used in his tetrahedral kite experiments.
-To help celebrate his life, his wife asked guests not to wear black (the traditional funeral color) while attending his service, during which soloist Jean MacDonald sang a verse of Robert Louis Stevenson's "Requiem":
+To help celebrate his life, his wife asked guests not to wear black (the traditional funeral colour) while attending his service, during which soloist Jean MacDonald sang a verse of Robert Louis Stevenson's "Requiem":

 Upon the conclusion of Bell's funeral, for one minute at 6:25 p.m.
 Eastern Time, "every phone on the continent of North America was silenced in honor of the man who had given to mankind the means for direct communication at a distance".

 Alexander Graham Bell was buried atop Beinn Bhreagh mountain, on his estate where he had resided increasingly for the last 35 years of his life, overlooking Bras d'Or Lake.
 He was survived by his wife Mabel, his two daughters, Elsie May and Marian, and nine of his grandchildren.

-Legacy and honors
+Legacy and honours

-Honors and tributes flowed to Bell in increasing numbers as his invention became ubiquitous and his personal fame grew.
+Honours and tributes flowed to Bell in increasing numbers as his invention became ubiquitous and his personal fame grew.
 Bell received numerous honorary degrees from colleges and universities to the point that the requests almost became burdensome.
 During his life, he also received dozens of major awards, medals, and other tributes.
-These included statuary monuments to both him and the new form of communication his telephone created, including the Bell Telephone Memorial erected in his honor in Alexander Graham Bell Gardens in Brantford, Ontario, in 1917.
+These included statuary monuments to both him and the new form of communication his telephone created, including the Bell Telephone Memorial erected in his honour in Alexander Graham Bell Gardens in Brantford, Ontario, in 1917.

 A large number of Bell's writings, personal correspondence, notebooks, papers, and other documents reside in both the United States Library of Congress Manuscript Division (as the Alexander Graham Bell Family Papers), and at the Alexander Graham Bell Institute, Cape Breton University, Nova Scotia; major portions of which are available for online viewing.

 A number of historic sites and other marks commemorate Bell in North America and Europe, including the first telephone companies in the United States and Canada.
 Among the major sites are: